git-town/git-town/README.md

 Git Town is configured on a per-repository basis.
 Upon first use in a repository, you will be prompted for the required configuration.
-Use the [git town](/documentation/commands/git-town.md) command to view or update your configuration at any time.
+Use the [git town config](/documentation/commands/config.md) command to view or update your configuration at any time.

 #### Required configuration